-Inside: Children's books about the human body that help with potty training.
+Inside: Favorite children's books on the human body to help with potty training.

-With both my kids, there's one time when I consistently get their best, focused attention.
+With both of my kids, there's one time when I consistently get their best, focused attention.

 It’s not when I’m standing in the living room reminding them we have 10 minutes before leaving for swim class.

-It’s not when they’ve just returned home from school, tired, and hungry for a snack.
+It’s not when they’ve just returned home from school — feeling tired, restless, or hungry for a snack.